Notebooks and laptops are often interchangeable terms used for portable computers.

 High-end laptops have the advantage of coming with performance-driven components.
 The downside is that these components require lots of power to function at their best.

-Since laptops are mobile devices, battery life isn't infinite, and you may run out of juice sooner than expected.
+Since laptops are mobile devices, battery life isn't infinite, and the battery may die sooner than expected.

 Laptop manufacturers like advertising battery life at 8 to 12 hours, but this is often misleading.